andriustheviking/unreal-notes/unreal-engine-notes.md

 - [Documentation](https://docs.unrealengine.com/4.27/en-US/AnimatingObjects/SkeletalMeshAnimation/NodeReference/Blend/)

+- There are many different kinds of blends.
+These blend animations based off of a value

+- **Blend** standard blend uses an alpha channel

 - **Blend Poses By Bool** a node that performs a time-based blend between two poses using a Boolean value as the key.

+### Blendspace

+  - Blends between multiple animations via 2D graph

+  - Great for locomotion.

+  - Can reference Blendspaces directly in AnimGraph, or using StateMachine

+  - **Note:** in a **Statemachine State** you want to use a **blendspace** to blend between animation

+  - **Tips:**

+    - Enable labels in blendspace to see the animation labels

+    - Tap Ctrl on keyboard to move preview point under mouse cursor

+  - Example Usage Flow: **ABP > AnimGraph > StateMachine > State > Blendspace > Drag and drop animation to graph point**

+#### Character Movement Animation Using Blendspace

+  - In blendspace, use Angle for X-axis (-180, 180)  and Speed for Y-axis, as opposed to Forward / Right.
+This will allow better transition for all angles of movement.

+  - Getting actor relative velocity direction:

+    - **Transform** methods convert local space to global space, while **InverseTransform** global to local.
+So to get the velocity of an object *relative to itself,* use an **InverseTransform** of the global velocity, passing in the Actor Transform, to get the velocity of the actor relative its own transform.

+    - With the actor relative transform, convert the vector to a Rotator and get the Yaw

+  - Match animation speed to global velocity to prevent sliding:

+    -

 ### StateMachine